 NYU Global Equity Fellowship

-The NYU Global Equity Fellowship is a competitive semester-long fellowship created by the NYU Office of Global Programs in partnership with NYU's Office of Global Inclusion, Diversity, and Strategic Innovation, the NYU Leadership Initiative, and NYU Student Affairs.
-The purpose of this fellowship is to empower and equip a diverse body of students to advance inclusion, diversity, belonging, and equity at the University's study away sites.
-Our hope is that our fellows will broaden their capacity as leaders and change agents at NYU while encouraging other students to expand their definitions of IDBE.
+The NYU Global Equity Fellowship is a selective semester-long fellowship created by the NYU Office of Global Programs in partnership with NYU's Office of Global Inclusion, Diversity, and Strategic Innovation, the NYU Changemaker Center, and NYU Student Affairs.
+The purpose of this fellowship is to empower and equip a diverse body of students to advance inclusion, diversity, belonging, equity, and accessibility at the University's study away sites.
+Our hope is that our fellows will broaden their capacity as leaders and change agents at NYU while encouraging other students to expand their definitions of IDBEA.